Samjean50/MarkPeak_Ecommerce/README.md

 #### 1.1.
 Initialize Git Repository:
 I created the project directory and named it "MarkPeak_Ecommerce. then cd into the new project directory and ran the **git init** command to make it a git repository.

-Note: I used the terminal on my MAC OS to execute this commands.
+Note: I used the terminal on my MAC-OS to execute these commands.

 #### 1.2.
 Obtain and Prepare the E-Commerce Website Template:
- I downloaded a pre- existing e-commerce website template as i dont have to develop the website code.
+ I downloaded a pre-existing e-commerce website template as i dont have to develop the website code.

 * To download a Website Template:
  I visited (Tooplate)[https://www.tooplate.com/] or any other free template resource, and download a suitable e-commerce website template.